psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 In is interesting to note that the offerings were a fairy gold kind of gift, only intended to be effective when in constant circulation:

-> The " offerings," made by friends of the deceased, were only loans, in a way of speaking, as the members of the deceased's family were expected when any such melancholy event happened in the family of any of the persons who attended the funeral to attend and do the same.
+> The "offerings," made by friends of the deceased, were only loans, in a way of speaking, as the members of the deceased's family were expected when any such melancholy event happened in the family of any of the persons who attended the funeral to attend and do the same.
 It was then the custom to regale all who attended the funeral, at the house of the deceased, with spiced ale, and cake, and what was more singular at Darowen, the mourners, as passing through the lich gate into the grave yard, were again served with hot spiced ale, and cake.
 The money to defray the cost of this second refreshment was not found by the relatives of the deceased, but by the parishioners, and it was a custom for all who attended the funeral, both male and female, if they were parishioners, to send sixpence each to the village inn, the occupant of which provided the spiced ale and cake.
 There were sometimes as many as four women engaged in dispensing the refreshments.
 One stood by the lich gate with a large tray, and many pieces of cake upon it; another stood by with a small tray enveloped in a white napkin, upon which one piece of cake was placed from the store off the large tray and handed to one of the mourners as he passed through the lich gate, and the small tray was again replenished.
 The other two women were engaged with the hot spiced ale, one held the tankard and poured the ale, which was always very hot, into little "tots," and these, like the pieces of cake, were handed one to each mourner, by woman number four.
 The residue remaining from the fund, if any was left, was spent by a few persons who generally understood these matters, at the village inn after the funeral.
 >
 > Pearmain.